akoushik2k/project-team-6/README.md

 ## Setup

-To get started, your team should create a fork of this repository.
-Then, every team member should clone your repository to their local computer.
+To start using the code clone the repository to your system and follow the steps below:

 ### Install dependencies